leoniddidukh-source/chat/README.md

 ### Other Commands

-- `npm run build` - Build for production
+- `npm run build` - Build Host App for production
+- `npm run build:host` - Build Host App
+- `npm run build:default-module` - Build Default Module
-- `npm run preview` - Preview production build
+- `npm run build:chat-module` - Build Chat Module
 - `npm run lint` - Run ESLint

+### Architecture

+This project uses **Webpack Module Federation** for dynamic module loading.
+Each module is a separate application that is built independently and loaded at runtime.

+For more details, see `docs/webpack-module-federation.md`

 ### Documentation